lucabriguglia/OpenCQRS/docs/Caching.md

 var something = await _dispatcher.GetResultAsync(query);
 ```

-As you can see the only difference is the query class.
+As you can see the only difference is in the query class.